semantifyit/ds-specifications/DS-Vocabulary/DS-Vocab-V1/README.md

-# DS-Vocab-V1 (WIP)
+# DS-Vocab-V1

-Hosts discussions, descriptions, and examples for the specifications related to DS (Domain Specifications).
-Those would be:

-* Domain Specifications
-* Vocabularies
-* Lists
+(WIP)

+The first version of the DS vocabulary.